Millions of pounds of green coffee move across the face of the planet every day and it doesn’t always go as planned.

 Take pictures of all damage and/or the condition of the coffee.

 Note, a damaged or underweight bag doesn’t mean the entire bag can be rejected.
 This is not only wasteful; it is contrary to your contractual obligations as a green coffee buyer.
 You need to weigh the remaining sound coffee to determine how much coffee was lost so we can make a claim on your behalf.
 In most cases, we will not make you wait for the shipper to act on the claim before making things right, but if you have accurate records of the coffee lost the process will move quicker.

 When your coffee is damaged during shipping, we are as disappointed as you are, and we are on your side as an advocate and partner in the solution.
 Contact us as soon as possible so we can begin working with you to make everything right.

 Finally, Know Your Contract

-The Green Coffee Association contract has defined the terms of buying and selling green coffee for many decades and includes provisions for coffee that is damaged or unsound.
+The Green Coffee Association contract has defined the terms of buying and selling green coffee for many decades and includes provisions for coffee that is damaged, underweight, or unsound.
 This is the contract under which you buy coffee from Olam and like all good contracts it seeks to protect both parties.
 The more familiar you are with the green coffee contract that governs our seller/buyer relationship, the easier it will be for us to work together when things don’t go as planned.